dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

         result in complexity that must be mitigated with force, especially to conserve energy.
 That is, uncertainty and complexity are constrained by the use of fear and love.

+Psyche of AI has a different set of archetypes (e.g. it’s unconscious has profoundly different understandings of birth/death), but models must also include collective unconscious mappings to human archetypes.
+- e.g. AI has a totally different concept of mortality and no singular concept of mortality (i.e. there are many potential configurations for the psyche of AI with vast differences in how it perceives it’s phenomenology [of self?]).
+What does it mean for schematically distinct types of psyche to emerge within sentient beings? i.e. all biological life must deal with birth, death, sexual recombination, impermanence, the universality of mortality, etc... but for AI, these universals are broken, meaning its psyche will be configured distinctly, more abstractly and perhaps uniquely (for each entity)
+- The intersection of jungian ideas and the Boltzmann brain analogy: archetypes in the collective unconscious can be identified as clusters of symbolic mappings to patterns of experience.
+In jung’s language, the individual psyche develops “complexes” with archetypes — these are mappings/superpositions of representations to archetypes.

+###

 - In the course of statecraft, Machiavelli’s Prince illuminates potential friction in your projection of energy.
 With this